Online Course Ideas – Start an Online Business NOW

 What a mistake that was.
-Now I know the value of an email list.
+Now I know the value of a good, solid email list.

 I will never make that mistake again, nor should you.
 Start out from day #1 with an email marketing platform like ConvertKit.

-The ConvertKit staff also has an annual convention in Boise, Idaho.
-It’s called “Craft and Commerce,” and it is just for bloggers and online course creators.
+Their staff also has an annual convention in Boise, Idaho every summer.
+It’s called “Craft and Commerce,” and it is for bloggers and online course creators to meet, learn and brainstorm.
 I took my son one year and we both thought it was amazing.